 Thus a few basic ground rules are required.

-We try to keep the comments section amiable, accessible and approachable.
+The goal of this code of conduct is to keep the comments section amiable, accessible and approachable.

 Show respect.
 It’s a small word, but a big ask.
 Engage with fellow commenters as you would in real life.
-It’s fine to disagree or debate a point raised, but do so in an intelligent and civil way.
-If you don’t your comment may be flagged for deletion.
+It’s fine to disagree.
+It’s fine to debate.
+It’s find to take issue with a point someone raises.
+I just ask you do so in an intelligent, civil way and not assume bad faith.

 Try to help each other, not get one up, show off, or score points.

 Whilst I do appreciate people taking the time to kindly point out typos in articles I may delete these once an error is fixed.
 This stops readers who comment after the correction is made from being confused.

 I also reserve the right to delete replies to deleted comments and threads, or close the comment section for entire articles at any time if it will help maintain an ordered and friendly atmosphere.

 Finally, if you see a comment that breaks this code of conduct do click the flag button next to it.
 When a comment is flagged by multiple users it is removed from view and placed in a queue for moderation.